kalessil/phpinspectionsea/docs/performance.md

 > Note: the inspection is deactivated by default.

-> Note: the inspection will not brings less benefit for PHP 5.6+ due to non-editable array optimizations.
+> Note: the inspection brings less benefit for PHP 5.6+ due to non-editable array optimizations.

 Static variables, defined in a function/method are not used widely and in nutshell representing static property visible only inside the function/method.
 As for any static variable, it is stored in memory until script is executed.